-It was originally formed as a ligature of the letters “e” and “t,” creating the term “et”, which itself is “and” in Latin.
+The ampersand came to be as a ligature of the letters “e” and “t,” creating the term “et”, which itself is “and” in Latin.

 For example, the “i-j” ligature appears like a “y” with two dots over it, but the “s-t” combination doesn’t seem to save any room.

-With even a cheat-sheet, the “f-s” is difficult to understand, so It might even be “j-3”.
+With even a cheat sheet, the “f-s” is difficult to understand, so It might even be “j-3”.

-This is done with superimposed bowl-facing sides.
+One does this with superimposed bowl-facing sides.

 Letters such as h, m, and n had their vertical strokes superimposed in many script types.

-Stylistic ligatures serve a more decorative function.
+The stylistic list of ligatures serves a more decorative function.